PN-Tester/pn-tester.github.io/_posts/2025-08-11-Neutralizing-Kernel-DMA-Protection.md

 ### Starting from the EFI System Table

-The [EFI System table](https://uefi.org/specs/UEFI/2.10/04_EFI_System_Table.html) is the primary target for UEFI exploitation because it contains pointers to all the important functions and structures that an EFI program may require to run during pre-boot.
+The [EFI System table](https://uefi.org/specs/UEFI/2.10/04_EFI_System_Table.html) is a primary target for UEFI exploitation because it contains pointers to all the important functions and structures that an EFI program may require to run during pre-boot.
 This includes pointers to functions like BootServices and RuntimeServices, but also pointers to data structure as we will see.

 Crucially, we can locate the EFI System Table by reading memory during pre-boot and flagging the IBI SYST hex pattern `4942492953545359`.
 We will implement some basic logic in python to scan memory for this, and to eliminate false positives by checking for stuff like revision number and size to ensure validity.